SixArm/usv/doc/comparisons.md

 ASV format uses ASCII character 28 as file separator, 29 as group separator, 30 as record separator, 31 as unit separator.

-ASV and USV both handle the same data separations.
+ASV and USV both handle the same data separators: file, group, record, unit.

 In our experience, these ASCII characters tend to be hard to edit manually, because many editors treat the characters as invisible zero-width characters.
 USV uses the same semantics, yet with visible letter-width characters.